SubhadityaMukherjee/AI-knowledge-base/docs/Endpoint.md

 ---

 # Endpoint
-- The nominal commanded position that a [[Manipulator|manipulator]] will attempt to achieve at the end of a path of motion.
+- The nominal commanded position that a [manipulator](Manipulator.md) will attempt to achieve at the end of a path of motion.
 The end of the distal link.